 Mr. Christian has an employment agreement with us which expires in March 2009.
+(See description of new employment agreement effective April 1, 2009 below).
 The agreement provides for certain compensation, death, disability and termination benefits, as well as the use of an automobile.
 The annual base salary under the agreement was \$500,000 per year effective January 1, 2003, and subject to annual cost of living increases effective January 1 each year thereafter.
-Mr. Christian's base salary was \$549,003 for fiscal 2006, and is \$567,117 for fiscal 2007.
+Mr. Christian's base salary was \$567,117 for fiscal 2007, and is \$582,429 for fiscal 2008.
 Mr. Christian is also eligible to participate, in accordance with their terms, in all medical and health plans, life insurance, profit sharing, pension and other employment benefits as are maintained by the Company for other key employees performing services.
 During the term of the employment agreement, the Company must maintain all existing policies of insurance on Mr. Christian's life, including the existing split-dollar policy, and will also maintain its existing medical reimbursement policy.
 Under the agreement, Mr. Christian is also furnished with an automobile and other fringe benefits as have been afforded him in the past or as are consistent with his position.
 The agreement provides that he is eligible for annual bonuses and stock options to be awarded at the discretion of the board of directors.
 The agreement provides that Mr. Christian's aggregate compensation in any year may not be less than his average aggregate annual compensation for the prior three years unless his or our performance shall have declined substantially.
 The agreement may be terminated by either party in the event of Mr. Christian's disability for a continuous period of eight months, or an aggregate period of twelve months within any 18 month period.
 In addition, we may terminate the agreement for cause.

 The agreement provides that upon our sale or transfer of control, of all or substantially all of the assets or stock of the Company or the consummation of a merger or consolidation involving the Company in which the Company is not the surviving corporation (but excluding the sale or transfer of control which does not involve an assignment of control of licenses or permits issued by the FCC), Mr. Christian's employment will be terminated and he will be paid an amount equal to five times the average of his total compensation for the preceding three years plus an additional amount as is necessary for applicable income taxes related to the payment.
-For the three years ended December 31, 2006, his average annual compensation, as defined by the employment agreement, was approximately \$949,639, and the required payment would be approximately \$7,975,000.
+For the three years ended December 31, 2007, his average annual compensation, as defined by the employment agreement, was approximately \$941,185, and the required payment would be approximately \$7,902,000.